MSc in Sustainable Bioenergy

 This course is based at the School of Biosciences which is located at the Sutton Bonington Campus, and is linked to the University's brand new Food and Biofuel Innovation Centre (FBIC), which has specially been built to house a major research programme into bioenergy and brewing science.

-The course consists of 120 credits of taught modules and a 60-credit bioenergy research project in an area of your interest.
+The course consists of 120 credits of taught modules and a 60-credit bioenergy research project or industrial placement.
 You can chose to substitute up to 20 credits of optional taught modules with other modules offered by the School of Biosciences or Faculty of Engineering.
 Please find other modules in the University's module catalogue.

 Taught Core Modules